S4MUEL-404/ComfyUI-S4Tool-Image/README.md

 # ComfyUI-S4Tool-Image

-**Version: 1.4.0**
+**Version: 1.5.0**

-A comprehensive image processing toolkit for ComfyUI, providing 21 professional-grade image manipulation nodes with production-ready quality and reliability, including advanced AI-powered segmentation capabilities.
+A comprehensive image processing toolkit for ComfyUI, providing 22 professional-grade image manipulation nodes with production-ready quality and reliability, including advanced AI-powered segmentation capabilities with SAM2.1 and GroundingDINO.

 ## 🚀 Features